-To be eligible for Newstart Allowance, a person must be at least 22 and below Age Pension age.
+To be eligible for the Newstart Allowance, a person must be aged at least 22 and be below Age Pension age.
 The person must:

 1 be unemployed (i.e. primarily concerned with finding full-time work, and not significantly engaged in setting up a business or some activity that interferes with their ability to look for, or take up, employment);